sequence-sh/Core/DeveloperGuide.md

  ## Class Library

- A coonector is a C# class library.
+ A connector is a C# class library.
  It need to target the dot net core runtime.
  It needs a reference to Reductech.EDR.Processes